 Create project

 This is the first endpoint to be called in the process, which initializes the project with minimal information.
 A successful request will produce a v4 UUID, which will be required for the subsequent endpoints.
-Currently, the supported data warehouses areSNOWFLAKE and REDSHIFT, with a deployment type of HYBRID.
-Future updates will add support for other warehouses, as well as Full SaaS s.
+Currently, the supported data warehouses areSNOWFLAKE and REDSHIFT, with a deployment type of HYBRID or FULL_SAAS.
+Future updates will add support for other warehouses.

 Example request